Darshana-Bhandari/Darsu_cafe/README.md

 # 🍽️ Darsu Food Cafe

 still working on this project

 A modern and responsive cafe web application built using HTML, CSS, and JavaScript.
 This project is currently **work in progress** 🚧 — new features and pages are being added regularly.

-## 🌐 Overview
+## Overview
 **Darsu Food Cafe** is a front-end cafe website located in Belbari-3, Morang, Nepal.
 It allows users to log in with different roles and browse the cafe's offerings through a clean, user-friendly interface.

-## 🚀 Current Features
+## Current Features
-- 🏠 **Homepage** — Personalized greeting header, cafe branding, location display, and a food/table search bar
+- **Homepage** — Personalized greeting header, cafe branding, location display, and a food/table search bar
-- 🔐 **Login Page** — Role-based login system (Admin, Member, Visitor) with email/password form, Google Sign-In button, and links to Register and Forgot Password pages
+-  **Login Page** — Role-based login system (Admin, Member, Visitor) with email/password form, Google Sign-In button, and links to Register and Forgot Password pages
-- 🎨 Responsive CSS styling across all pages
+-  Responsive CSS styling across all pages
-- ⚡ JavaScript for login interactivity and role switching
+- JavaScript for login interactivity and role switching

 ## 🛠️ Technologies Used
 - HTML5
 - CSS3
 - JavaScript

-## 📂 Project Structure
 ├── Homepage.html          # Main homepage
 ├── Login.html             # Login page with role selection
 ├── css/                   # Stylesheets